Applying for hazardous substance approvals

 To import most explosives into New Zealand, you must apply for an import certificate.

 In an emergency you may need to use a substance in a way that is not approved.
 You can apply for an emergency approval to do so.

-Some approved substances require a permission before you can use them.
+Some approved hazardous substances need permission before you can use them.
 Find out which substances these are and how to apply.

 If you are unsure whether your substance is hazardous or is covered by an existing approval, you can apply for a formal determination.